nc-poon/wordleClone/README.md

 ## 🎮 Game Modes

-### Debugging is enabled by default, disable it by setting DEBUG = false in gameConfigs.ts, it will hide the target words during the game
+### Debugging is disabled by default, enable it by setting DEBUG = true in gameConfigs.ts, it will hide the target words during the game

 ### 1. Classic Mode